mdabidullah/lumensuite/BUILDING.md

 - The [localhost:5173/starter/](http://localhost:5173/starter/) entry lists all of the starter presets.
 - The [localhost:5173](http://localhost:5173) entry is a comprehensive example with local-first (IndexedDB-based) data persistence and real-time collaboration support.

-All these entries are published to [try-blocksuite.vercel.app](https://try-blocksuite.vercel.app).
+All these entries are published to [try-lumensuite.vercel.app](https://try-lumensuite.vercel.app).

-And this would build the BlockSuite packages:
+And this would build the LumenSuite packages:

 ```sh
 pnpm build